This program is organized by the Foundation for Sustainable Development (FSD) in collaboration with DukeEngage.

 Transportation: Transportation will vary by site by students can expect a range of bodabodas (bicycle taxis), matatus (public buses), and tuk-tuks (taxis).

-Volunteer Placement Logistics: The FSD Site Teams will determine placements based on how student interests and skill sets align with community needs and partner priorities.
+Volunteer Placement Logistics: The FSD Site Teams will determine placements based on student interests and skills, as well as the priorities of FSD's community partner organizations.

 Opportunities for Autonomy / Private Space: Each student will be given a private room within the family home as well as a set of keys to the house so they are free to come and go as needed and when appropriate.
 Students are encouraged to spend the majority of their time with their community partners and host families to truly integrate into the local culture and build meaningful relationships that will last long past the students’ time in-country.